 To do this at scale (tens of thousands of nodes; thousands of jobs), the Salesforce.com team took a toolchain approach that features Rundeck, SaltStack, and a custom internal tool called Kingpin.
 The solution's code name?
 Gigantor.

-Below are two videos that describe in more depth the use of Rundeck within their Gigantor solution.
-Here at the Rundeck project, we think it's a great example of the flexibility and utility of Rundeck.
+Below are two videos of Kim's and Alan's public presentations the describe in more depth the use of Rundeck within their Gigantor solution.
+Here at Rundeck , we think it's a great example of the flexibility and utility of Rundeck.
 You can use Rundeck as a primary interface for operations or you can bake it into your own solution.
 It's all up to what your requirements are.

 Big thanks to the entire Salesforce team for their support and contributions to the Rundeck project!